 • Temporary parking permits are not available for current/past permit holders.

-• To report an out of order machine, please contact the Police Department at 310-660-3100.
+• For any permit machine malfunctions, please contact the Police Department at 310-660-3100.

 No vehicle shall be parked in excess of the posted time limit (within any 24-hour period) in any of the visitor parking areas.
 Please check the signs posted in the visitor parking area for time limits.
 All vehicles parked in excess of the posted limits will be cited.